-- ✓ Students playing an important role in carrying out the routines - ✓ Students knowing what to do, where to move
+- ✓ Students playing an important role in carrying out the routines✓ Students knowing what to do, where to move

-Note: This instrument has been adapted from Arkansas Teacher Excellence Support System (TESS) and Harding University at Searcy, based on Charlotte Danielson Framework for Teaching 2011.
+Note: This instrument has been adapted from Arkansas Teacher Excellence Support System (TESS) and Harding University at Searcy.

-Arkansas State University Intern Formative Rubric November 24, 2015
+November 24, 2015 Arkansas State University Intern Formative Rubric

-Basic Proficient Exceeds behavior behavior behavior behavior the istud dents remain confused about expectations. monitoring of student behavior exists and intern continues to be unaware of what dents are doing.
-The intern demonstrates The teacher intern establishes behavior standards and most students understand them.
+Component Unsatisfactory Basic Proficient Exceeds 2d: Managing student behavior The teacher intern does not convey that any behavior standards have been established and students remain confused about expectations.
+No monitoring of student behavior exists and the intern continues to be unaware of what students are doing.
+The intern demonstrates no response to misbehavior and is inconsistent, overly repressive or disrespectful.
+The teacher intern establishes behavior standards and most students understand them.
 The intern remains generally aware of student behavior, but may miss some student activity.
 The teacher intern attempts to respond and monitor students with uneven results; however no major infractions occur.
 The teacher intern establishes behavior standards that are clear to all students and the intern is aware of student behavior at all times.
 The intern's response is appropriate, successful, and respectful; and student behavior remains generally appropriate.
 The teacher intern establishes clear behavior standards to all students, encourages student participation, and monitors all students in order to be preventive.
 Students self-monitor and peer monitor - correcting each other respectfully.
 The intern's response validates highly effective, sensitive; and student behavior is entirely appropriate.

-2d: Manage Student Behavior Indicators:
+2d: Manage Student Behavior India cators: 1 ehavior ✓ Absen ss ce of misbehavior rcement of positive behavior 2e: Organizing physical space The teacher intern makes poor use of the physical environment, resulting in unsafe or inaccessible conditions for some students.
+A significant mismatch between the physical arrangements hinders learning activities or the intern makes poor use of physical resources.
+The teacher intern's classroom is safe and at least essential learning is accessible to most students.
+The intern uses physical resource adequately and the furniture may be adjusted but with limited effectiveness.
+The teacher intern's classroom is safe and learning equally accessible to all students.
+The intern uses physical space skillfully and furniture arrangement is a resource for learning activities.
+The teacher intern's classroom is safe and students ensure that all learning is equally accessible to all.
+The intern and the students use physical resources easily and skillfully - students adjust furniture to advance their learning.
+2e: Organize Physical Space Indicators: ✓ Pleasant, inviting atmosp✓ Safe environment✓ Accessibility for all stude ure arrangement suitable for learning a ve use of physical resources - comput ts